MicrosoftDocs/mesh-docs/mesh/mesh-app/resources/troubleshooting.md

 *Microphone access is required to use this application.
 Please go to settings to enable microphone access.*

 This message is shown when your app is denied permission to access the microphone.
-Microphone acces is required for the Mesh app to function.
+Microphone access is required for the Mesh app to function.

 ### WelcomeScreen_Message_SpaceLoadError